Suzanna-Linn/slua/docs/moving-libraries.md

 - assert, error, pcall, xpcall, gcinfo
 - print, unpack, newproxy

-And 7 functions added by Slua:
+And 7 functions added by Slua, they are explained in [Datatypes](/slua/moving-datatypes);
-- integer, uuid, rotation, quaternion
+- uuid, rotation, quaternion
-- tovector, torotation, toquaternion
+- tovector, touuid, torotation, toquaternion

-We will see them in the Datatypes page below.

 3 Luau functions are not in SLua:
 - getfenv, setfenv: old Lua functions out of use.